kriszwart/ZwartifyOSv1/docs/feature-usage.md

 ### Creating Agents

-Agents are the core of LeadnamicOS.
+Agents are the core of ZwartifyOS.
 Each agent has:
 - **Name**: Unique identifier
 - **Description**: What the agent does
 - **Prompt**: Instructions for the agent